mm80843/T3.5/docs/bp_2.md

 ### Restrictions and limitations

-The main obstacle is that it is very difficult to apply these features to the existing designs and/or buildings.
-Another limitation might be the current state of technology such as ventilation systems, automatic doors and other contact-free features that came under deeper investigation only in recent years.
+The main obstacle is that it is very difficult to apply these features to existing designs and/or buildings.
+Another limitation could be the current state of the art, such as ventilation systems, automatic doors, and other non-contact features that have only been studied in more detail in recent years.

 ### Transmission